Amostmh/Competitive-Programming/README.md

 # Competitive-Programming
-What I've learnt to in competitive programming.
+What I've learnt in competitive programming.